Rich, Smooth and Divine Chocolate Tart

 Millilitres and grams are the same when it comes to milk, cream, creme fraiche and yogurt.
 So for example in this recipe the 80ml semi-skimmed milk equates to 80g.

-Love chocolate?
+Still looking for more chocolate?
 Try my Chocolate Mint and Roast Hazelnut Brownies